 Having long been involved with the placement programme at USW, first as a student himself, then mentoring students as a member of USW Alumni, Chris is enthusiastic and passionate about the importance of high quality, relevant placements and the potential impact they can have on a students’ development.

-Professionally, Chris comes from a background working in Sport Development at both Local Authority and National Governing Body level, having worked for Golf Development Wales and Rhondda Cynon Taf County Borough Council for three years each.
-Having a keen interest in the development of sport, Chris is currently a Board Director and Development Group Member for BowlsWales and a member of the working group for ClubSolutions, the club development tool being developed by Sport Wales.
+Professionally, Chris comes from a background working in Sport Development at both Local Authority and National Governing Body level, having worked for Golf Development Wales and Rhondda Cynon Taf County Borough Council.
+Having a keen interest in the development of sport, Chris is engaged in the sector through his responsibilities with BowlsWales and is overseeing the development of the sport in Wales.

-Chris is a Module Leader for a number of sport development and coaching related subjects, as well as being the Head of the Centre for Employability, Enterprise and Leadership in Sport (CEELS), playing a key role in managing the placement programme at USW Sport.
+Chris is a Module Leader for a number of sport development and coaching related subjects, as well as being the main point of contact for Employability and Enterprise in Sport, playing a key role in managing the placement programme at USW Sport.

 Higher Education Academy (Fellow)